KDE/documentation-develop-kde-org/content/hig/components/editing/lineedit.md

 -   If the input data is inconsistent with other controls on the window, give an error message when the entire input is complete, such as when users click OK for a modal dialog box.
--   Don\'t clear invalid input data unless users are not able to correct errors easily.
+-   Don't clear invalid input data unless users are not able to correct errors easily.
 Doing so allows users to correct mistakes without starting over.